Chevuu/oi.raga/README.md

-# **oi.gara**
+# **oi.raga**

-Welcome to the **ooi.gara**, a simple multiplayer game where you control a cell, consume smaller cells to grow, and compete with other players in real-time.
+Welcome to the **ooi.raga**, a simple multiplayer game where you control a cell, consume smaller cells to grow, and compete with other players in real-time.
 This project demonstrates real-time multiplayer functionality using WebSockets, efficient rendering with React and Konva, and basic game mechanics like collision detection and spatial partitioning.

 (This project is still in development so the concepts above are implemented but vaguely and wrongly)